jsCargo-net/jscargo/packages/schema/README.md

 * `jscargo-core.schema.json` – authoritative source of truth for core video metadata.
 * `jscargo-extensions.schema.json` – schema for jsCargo extensions.
+* `jscargo-core.schema.d.ts` – auto-generated TypeScript declarations for the core schema.
-* `index.d.ts` – auto-generated TypeScript declarations (committed to the repo so consumers don’t need a build step).
+* `jscargo-extensions.schema.d.ts` – auto-generated TypeScript declarations for the extensions schema.

+> **Note:** There is no single `index.d.ts` file.
+Each schema has its own `.d.ts` file.

 ---